ARICOMA-D365BC/AC-IB-dynamics365smb-docs/business-central/Solutions/sk-fiscalprinters-integration.md

 ### Payment of the posted invoice on the fiscal printer

-This scenario describes cash payment of a posted invoice if the fiscal printer in BC is connected to the Bank Account entity.
+This scenario describes cash payment of a posted invoice if the fiscal printer in Business Central is connected to the Bank Account entity.
 If connected to the Cash Desk entity, simply create a cash receipt in the usual way (similar to [Payment of advance invoice on the fiscal printer](#payment-of-advance-invoice-on-the-fiscal-printer) below).

 > [!NOTE]
 > For more information, see [Connecting Fiscal Printers to Bank Accounts / Cash Registers](./SK-FiscalPrinters-Integration-setup.md#connecting-fiscal-printers-to-bank-accounts--cash-desks).